apollo

 FAQs

-You are not recommended to stop taking HALOPERIDOL without consulting your doctor.
-It may cause withdrawal symptoms such as palpitations (the sensation that heart skipped a beat or extra beat), anxiety, confusion, difficulty sleeping and tremors.
-Therefore, take HALOPERIDOL for as long as your doctor has prescribed it, and if you experience any difficulty while taking HALOPERIDOL, please consult your doctor so that the dose may be gradually reduced.
+It is not recommended that you stop taking HALOPERIDOL without consulting your doctor.
+It may cause withdrawal symptoms such as palpitations (the sensation that the heart skipped a beat or extra beat), anxiety, confusion, difficulty sleeping, and tremors.
+Therefore, take HALOPERIDOL for as long as your doctor has prescribed it, and if you experience any difficulty while taking it, please consult your doctor so that the dose may be gradually reduced.

 In some cases, long-term use of HALOPERIDOL may cause dyskinesia (a movement disorder).
 However, your doctor prescribes this medication if the benefits outweigh the risks.